 This can be used to blank out or highlight part of the document.
 The following positioning options work as you would expect: -topleft, -top, -topright, -right, -bottomright, -bottom, -bottomleft, -left, -center.
 When using the option -pos-left "x y", the point (x, y) refers to the bottom-left of the rectangle.
 When using the option -pos-right "x y", the point (x, y) refers to the bottom-right of the rectangle.
-When using the option pos-right

--pos-center "x y", the point (x, y) refers to the center of the rectangle.
+When using the option -pos-right -pos-center "x y", the point (x, y) refers to the bottom-right of the rectangle.
+When using the option -pos-center "x y", the point (x, y) refers to the center of the rectangle.
 The options -diagonal and -reverse-diagonal have no meaning.